Pelochus/pelochus-homelab/hardware/README.md

 ## Future upgrades
 - Add more disk space
-- RAID configuration (Better done on a true server, not an Orange Pi...)
+- RAID configuration (Better do on a true server, not an Orange Pi...)
 - Change filesystem to ZFS or something more suitable for a server

 ## TODO: